Do you even need to learn Bahasa Indonesia, which most people you know have not heard of and a language rarely taught anywhere?

 The people are kind and fun-loving, and you will meet some of the most friendly people on the earth.

-Every year, millions of foreign tourists visit this beautiful country from far and wide.
-It is a once-in-a-lifetime adventure to discover this fascinating land that you can’t miss.
+Millions of foreign tourists visit this beautiful country from far and wide every year.
+Discovering this fascinating land is a once-in-a-lifetime adventure that you can’t miss.

 Indonesia has many stunning destinations to offer tourists.
-Bali, Jakarta, Java, Sumatra, Yogyakarta, Sulawesi, Kalimantan, and the list is endless.
+Bali, Jakarta, Java, Sumatra, Yogyakarta, Sulawesi, Kalimantan are endless.

 Language barriers should not prevent you from having fun.

-You can still visit without speaking a single word in Bahasa Indonesia.
-But, knowing the language makes travel more pleasant and rewarding.
+You can still visit without speaking a single word of Bahasa Indonesian, but knowing the language makes travel more pleasant and rewarding.

 Some essential day-to-day phrases would help you travel with ease!
 It will allow you to explore the different regions, cultures, and lifestyles and open the door to genuine interaction with the natives.